×

 Yes, speed matters.
 To deny it would be to lie to oneself.
 Ultimately, deployment time is a competitive advantage.

 On-Premise: Deployment is slow.
-You have to go through the entire cycle of purchasing, delivering, installing, and configuring servers.
+You have to go through the entire cycle of purchasing, delivering, installing, and configuring the servers.
 This takes months.

 And access?